Uzoma-N/RDF-backed-CV-Builder/USAGE.md

 **Contributor notes**
 - Keep SPARQL queries in `rdfquery.py` to make maintenance simpler.
 - Avoid changing JSON key names without updating both `grapher.py` and `script.js`.

-**Contact / Next steps**
-If you want, I can:
-- Commit these docs and create a GitHub repo and push the code.
-- Add a `requirements.txt` and simple unit tests for `grapher.py` helper functions.

-Tell me which you'd like me to do next.